 Chris Lorenc is the President of the Manitoba Heavy Construction Association (MHCA) and President of the Western Canada Roadbuilders and Heavy Construction Association (WCR&HCA).
 Chris was appointed to the WCB Board of Directors in 2015.

-Jane MacKay is the Director of Human Resource Services with the Winnipeg Regional Health Authority.
+Jane MacKay is the Chief Human Resources Officer, Health Sciences Centre, WRHA.
 Jane has extensive labour relations and human relations experience, including experience in the manufacturing sector.
 Jane was appointed to the WCB's Board of Directors in 2007.

 Yvette Milner is the President of Merit Contractors Association of Manitoba and has extensive experience in many areas of disability management and workplace safety.
 Yvette was appointed to the WCB Board of Directors in 2016.